jdnyzio/DAND_nodes/Problem Sets/Lesson_3/5_csv_sqlite.md

 database!

 This is a useful skill but isn’t something you’ve been taught, or is obvious without having done before.

-You can follow the steps below to complete these tasks as you need them.
+You can follow the steps below to export your view from the Chinook database and import it into your new database!

 EXPORT DATA TO CSV FROM DATABASE
 ================================